Pustelto/introduction-to-accessibility-workshop-test-page/README.md

 prefered, but it is not mandatory).

 1. Clone this repo
-1. Go into the project folder and run `npm install` to install the dependencies
+1. Go into the project folder and run `pnpm install` to install the dependencies
-1. Run `npm run dev`
+1. Run `pnpm run dev`
 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### 2. Prepare a screen reader